hashicorp/terraform/website/intro/getting-started/change.html.md

     vpc_security_group_ids.#: "1" => "<computed>"
 ```

-The prefix "-/+" means that Terraform will destroy and recreate
+The prefix `-/+` means that Terraform will destroy and recreate
-the resource, versus purely updating it in-place.
+the resource, rather than updating it in-place.
 While some attributes
-can do in-place updates (which are shown with a "~" prefix), AMI
+can be updated in-place (which are shown with the `~` prefix), changing the
-changing on EC2 instance requires a new resource.
-Terraform handles
+AMI for an EC2 instance requires recreating it.
+Terraform handles these details
-these details for you, and the execution plan makes it clear what
-Terraform will do.
+for you, and the execution plan makes it clear what Terraform will do.

-Additionally, the plan output shows that the AMI change is what
+Additionally, the execution plan shows that the AMI change is what
-necessitated the creation of a new resource.
+required resource to be replaced.
 Using this information,
-you can tweak your changes to possibly avoid destroy/create updates
+you can adjust your changes to possibly avoid destroy/create updates
-if you didn't want to do them at this time.

-## Apply

-From the plan, we know what will happen.
-Let's apply and enact
-the change.
+if they are not acceptable in some situations.

+Once again, Terraform prompts for approval of the execution plan before
+proceeding.
+Answer `yes` to execute the planned steps:

 ```
-$ terraform apply
+# ...
 aws_instance.example: Refreshing state...
 (ID: i-64c268fe)
 aws_instance.example: Destroying...
 aws_instance.example: Destruction complete